-Look for the following on any moles or spots on your skin:
+Look for the following warning signs on any moles or spots on your skin:

-A - Asymmetry: One half doesn’t match the appearance of the other half.
+A - Asymmetry: One half of the mole doesn’t look like the other half.

-B - Border: The borders (edges) are uneven and irregular.
+B - Border: The borders (edges) of the mole are uneven and irregular.

-C - Color: The color is not uniform.
-A number of different shades of brown, tan, blue, red, or black could appear.
+C - Color: The mole is more than one color.
+Different shades of brown, tan, red, or black could appear.

-D - Diameter: The diameter is more than 6 millimeters (about the size of a pencil eraser).
+D - Diameter: The mole is bigger than 6 millimeters, which is about the size of a pencil eraser.

 Another warning sign of melanoma is called the “ugly duckling mole.”
 This is a mole or spot on your skin that looks or feels different than similar ones on your body.Back to top

 - Do your skin exam in a well-lit room.

 - You can do your skin exam alone, but it may be a good idea to ask a family member or friend to check your scalp and back.
 Your hair dresser can help find or monitor spots on your scalp.